AlphaGit/worklogger/README.md

 ## Application data flow

 1. **Inputs** read worklogs from different data sources.
-Each worklog represents a particular instance of work to be outputed somewhere.
+Each worklog represents a particular instance of work to be outputted somewhere.
 After reading the input from all the sources, they all get added into a WorklogSet instance.
 1. **WorklogSetOperations** allow to transform that end-result of worklog set.
 For example, operations like adding new worklogs or merging different worklogs together would work here.
 The worklog set gets modified to leave a new set of worklogs.
 1. Transformation **actions** operate on each particular worklog, by reading and modifying data on it.
 Most of the modifications will be done over a tagging system: every worklog has tags that will determine if it goes through any particular flow.
 These transformations will create more tags to them.
     1. **Conditions** will filter worklogs from reaching a particular action.